Legislation & Policy

 Recent Updates & Changes

-As of April 24, 2018, USCIS policy on DACA applications has not changed.
-New DACA applications will not be accepted.
-However, those who currently do have DACA are able to renew.
+As of December 7, 2021, USCIS policy on DACA applications has changed.
+New DACA applications, renewals, and applications for advanced parole will be accepted.

 For more updates on DACA and how to renew your DACA, visit the United We Dream website.

 Please note that we are not lawyers and therefore the above should not be considered legal advice.
-If you are seeking legal advice, contact an attorney or find one through the San Francisco Immigrant Legal & Education Network (SFILEN).
+If you are seeking legal advice, contact an attorney or find one through the San Francisco Immigration Support Hub or the National Immigration Legal Services Directory.

 AB 60 requires the department to issue an original driver license to an applicant who is unable to submit satisfactory proof of legal presence in the United States.
 Driver license applicants under AB 60 must meet all other qualifications for licensure and must provide satisfactory proof of identity and California residency.